 --My own mother always told me that every day is a gift.
 I'd have to agree with that.

-Seton Hill College - BA, English and History (double major)
+Undergraduate Degree: Seton Hill College - Bachelor in Arts, English and History (double major)

 What is your teaching philosophy?